Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 47: Question your servants or subordinates closely.

 48: The object is near to your drinking water or cooking utensils.
-Also, try looking where you store alcoholic beverages.
+Also, try looking at where you store alcoholic beverages.

 49: It is damaged and lost.